Welcome to CommonLook PDF GlobalAccess

 In addition to this online documentation, we provide other resources to help people become more familiar with using the CommonLook PDF GlobalAccess software.
 Follow this link to download a sample PDF document to practice using with CommonLook PDF GlobalAccess and this link to the Quick Start Guide with instructions, tips, and tricks on how to fix the sample PDF document.
 While the sample PDF document may seem relatively simple, users will gain experience with heading levels, lists, tables, figures, artifacts, reading order including text in multiple columns, and more – all of which are often experienced in larger “real world” files.
 The Quick Start Guide uses a step by step approach to identifying and locating the various issues in the sample file and how to fix them.

-- Open a PDF document in Adobe Acrobat (Standard, Professional, or DC).
+- Open a tagged PDF document in Adobe Acrobat (Standard, Professional, or DC).

-- In the Acrobat toolbar, click on Plug-Ins, scroll to CommonLook, and choose CommonLook PDF GlobalAccess.
+- In the Acrobat toolbar, choose Plug-Ins, scroll to CommonLook, and select CommonLook PDF GlobalAccess.

 When opening CommonLook PDF GlobalAccess, users will see the Quick Access Toolbar, Tabs, and the Ribbon (with tagging tools organized in Groups on the Ribbon).
-This section of the manual will explain the purpose and/or function of each button in the Quick Access Toolbar, Tabs, and Ribbon.
+Page 2 of this manual will explain the purpose and/or function of each button in the Quick Access Toolbar, Tabs, and Ribbon.
+Follow this link for Page 2 – The Toolbar and Ribbon.

 Below the Ribbon, in the center of the screen, the Physical View of the document is displayed.
 The Physical View is what a person would be holding onto if the document was to be printed in hard copy format.
 In addition, a variety of Panels are available to assist in remediating the document.
-These panels, including Tags, Untagged Content, Standards, and tag Properties, can be opened, closed, hidden, and/or moved as needed.
+These panels, explained in more detail on subsequent pages (as well as in the Quick Start Guide), can be opened, closed, hidden, and/or moved as needed.

 Follow the links below to view other pages in the software manual: